In today’s post, I’m going to be talking to you a little bit about client reviews, how to ask for them and how to manage them.

 Ask them specific questions around what you think other potential customers would be interested in reading in order to help make the decision to do business with you.

-I myself being in training, strategy and execution in the digital industry industry have would ask questions like:
+I myself being in design, strategy and marketing in the digital industry industry have would ask questions like:

 - How was the experience going from start to end of the project?